 MAAS 2.5 and above can deploy VMware ESXi as a custom image.
 MAAS cannot directly deploy the VMware ESXi ISO; you must create a specialised image from an official VMWare ISO.
-To automate the image creation process, Canonical hosts a repository with community-contributed packer templates.
+To automate the image creation process, Canonical hosts a repository

 This article will tell you: